jwetzell/showbridge-docs/src/content/docs/modules/time/interval.md

 sidebar:
     order: 2
 ---
-The `gen.interval` module emits a message at a specified duration.
+The `time.interval` module emits a message at a specified duration.
 Sending any message to this module will reset the interval timer.

-- **type**: `gen.interval`
+- **type**: `time.interval`
 - **params**:
     - **duration**: time in milliseconds between messsages